 A lesson Lue learned on an unsuccessful passive investment was that the property management company makes or breaks the deal.
 Therefore, having a back-up property management company is a must.
-If the first one needs to be fired, the back up can quickly take over as oppose to an extended period of time where there isn’t a professional management company.
+If the first one needs to be fired, the back up can quickly take over as opposed to an extended period of time where there isn’t a professional management company.

 Mergers, the Ultimate Collaboration

-Lesson #1: The development companies who were impacted by the economic recession the most were mono-focused rather than diversified
+Investment Lesson #1: The development companies who were impacted by the economic recession the most were mono-focused rather than diversified

 Lesson #2: Merge with a company whose strengths are your weaknesses and vice-versa

 When considering a merger, the most important question to answer is “are we complementing each other or are we cannibalizing each other?”
 Companies who cannibalize each other have the same strengths and same weaknesses.
 Ideally, one company has strengths that are the weaknesses of the other, and vice versa.